LazyTechGeek/Home-Assistant-Bed-Sensor/README.md

 ```

 ## AUTOMATION - Bed Sensor - Night Lights
+This automation turns your selected lights ON when you get out of bed and turns them OFF when you get back into bed.
+Some lighting devices may appear in Home Assistant as switches, so the example includes actions for both light and switch entities.
 ```
 alias: Bed Sensor - Night Lights
 description: Turns selected lights OFF when the bed becomes occupied and turns them back ON when the bed becomes vacant